SkyBTW/dsp/statistics/2-4-cohens_d.md

 >>
 >> When comparing just the calculated means of the two groups of newborns, firstborn babies are slightly lighter than non-firstborns.
 That said, I interpret the Cohen's *d* value of ~-0.089 as less than a tenth of a standard deviation separating the means of these two groups, indicating an unnoticeable difference in the real world and no clinical significance.
 >>
->> The difference in pregnancy length between these two groups of newborns resulted in an even smaller Cohen's *d* of ~0.029, which I also interpreted as a practically unnoticable difference or clinical significance in duration of pregnancy, indicating that pregnancies of firstborns were less than 0.03 standard deviations longer than those of non-firstborns.
+>> The difference in pregnancy length between these two groups of newborns resulted in an even smaller Cohen's *d* of ~0.029, which I also interpreted as a practically unnoticable difference, or having no clinical significance, in duration of pregnancy, indicating that pregnancies of firstborns were less than 0.03 standard deviations longer than those of non-firstborns.